csxuwu/csxuwu.github.io/_pages/about.md

 # 🔥 News
+- *2025.10*: &nbsp; 🎉 One paper has been accepted to the IEEE Transaction on Multimedia (TIP, Q1, IF: 9.7).
+- *2025.10*: &nbsp; 🎉 One paper has been accepted to the BIBM.
 - *2025.06*: &nbsp; 🎉 One paper has been accepted to the Neural Network (NN, Q1, IF: 6.3).
 - *2025.06*: &nbsp; 🎉 One paper has been accepted to the IEEE Transaction on Image Processing (TIP, Q1, IF: 11.3).
 - *2025.05*: &nbsp; 🎉 One paper has been accepted to the Engineering Applications of Artificial Intelligence (EAAI, Q1, IF: 7.5).